yquake2/yquake2/doc/040_cvarlist.md

   dependent on the GPU driver, most of them support `1`, `2`, `4`, `8`
   and `16`.
 Anisotropic filtering gives a huge improvement to texture quality by a negligible performance impact.
-  If vulkan render have used, flag is only toggle anisotropic filtering without use specific level.

 * **r_msaa_samples**: Full scene anti aliasing samples.
 The number of samples depends on the GPU driver, most drivers support at least `2`,